dceejay/RedMap/README.md

     msg.payload = {name:"GC1", color:"#ff00ff", greatcircle:[ [51.464,0], [25.76,-80.18] ] }

 Shapes can also have a **popup** property containing html, but you MUST also set a property `clickable:true` in order to allow it to be seen.
+You can also set **tooltip** to create a label that appears when you hover the mouse over the shape.

 There are extra optional properties you can specify - see Options below.